 How do you get a teaching job in Scotland?

-All teachers in public sector schools in Scotland must hold a teaching qualification and be registered with the General Teaching Council of Scotland (GTCS).
-The Scottish Parliament recently passed legislation requiring all teachers in the independent sector to be GTCS registered.
+Teachers in state and independent schools must be registered with the General Teaching Council of Scotland (GTCS).
 Teachers who qualified outside of Scotland are not automatically allowed to teach.
-You will need to apply for registration and may also be asked to undertake an initial period of probation.
+You will need to apply for GTCS registration and may also be asked to undertake an initial period of probation.
 If you gained QTS without a PGCE, you will need to complete a PGCE top-up award, currently available through the University of Northampton.

-The Scottish Negotiating Committee for Teachers agreed a pay and conditions package in October 2015.
-The salary scale for main grade teachers starts at £22,416 plus any payments made through the Preference Waiver Scheme, an incentive scheme explained in more detail below.
+The salary scale for main grade teachers starts at £22,866 plus any payments made through the Preference Waiver Scheme, an incentive scheme explained in more detail below.

 - Information on teaching salary scales is available from the Educational Institute of Scotland (EIS) teaching union.